xudesheng/async_benchmark/README.md

 ./target/release/asynctest ./sample 10 2000000
 ```

-It means: asynctest will create 10 CSV files understand folder ./sample and total lines summurized from all CSV files in total would be 2M.
+It means: asynctest will create 10 CSV files under folder ./sample and total lines summurized from all CSV files in total would be 2M.

 Asynctest will invoke 10 different binary excutable files and test performance.